 We also like to use UTZ Certified beans – these are beans grown by farmers who have been given help to improve their processes for planting, picking and preparing their coffee beans; and have been helped to understand how to improve all aspects of quality so that they can charge a higher price in the market for their beans.
 We think the role of UTZ in improving self sufficiency is a good one and we are proud to support it by buying beans from UTZ Certified farmers – it is our contribution to continuous improvement in quality and fairness.

 We roast our coffees regularly in the Netherlands in smaller batches and try to get them to you as soon as is humanly possible.

 We even put the roasting date on our bags of beans.
 And we are the only one to do so.

 Why?
 Well it has its risks of course to put both the production or “roasting” date on our beans bags as well as the expiry date.
 We think this is transparent and a fairer reflection of the quality of the coffee you are buying from us.
 Our coffee will of course be perfectly tasty to drink a few months after roasting but we want to show you what we do and get our coffee into your cup as soon after roasting as possible.

 Oxygen is the ‘killer of fresh tasting coffees’ so we package our beans and capsules in air-tight environments to stop the oxygen getting to them.
 We lock in flavour and keep it there waiting just for you.

 Don’t believe some of the myths!
-At home or in your office, when you open your bag of Jones Brothers Coffee beans or your box of our special capsules, try to keep the coffee in air-tight containers – no need for the fridge or freezer, just air-tight.
+At home, when you open your bag of Jones Brothers Coffee beans or your box of our special capsules, try to keep the coffee in air-tight containers – no need for the fridge or freezer, just air-tight.
 That’s the best way.